open/close all folders

 - Crimson Dark has space fighters and bombers which act like planes.

 - Angels 2200 is about the pilots of carrier-based space fighters which look and fly like planes.

 - A dogfight between Resistance fighters guarding the evacuation of the base and a UEC fighter squadron attacking it (including Alex and Rick) takes up the majority of chapter three of Terra.
 The two sides are armed with both missiles and guns but engage air-to-air with guns only.

 - tinyraygun opens with Nepta's ship being pursued by ships that seem only capable of firing at near point-blank range.

-- Old school dogfighting was the only form of air-to-air combat up until the development of BVR (beyond visual range) and all-aspect (capable of hitting a target at any angle, not just one that's in front of you) missiles.
+- Old school dogfighting was one of the primary forms of air-to-air combatnote up until the development of BVR (beyond visual range) and all-aspect (capable of hitting a target at any angle, not just one that's in front of you) missiles.
 Despite advances in technology, however, old school dogfighting never entirely disappeared.
 There was a period in the early 1960s where dogfighting was briefly considered obsolete, and planes (notably the American F-4 Phantom) were designed with missiles as their only weapon.
 The Vietnam war demonstrated the problems with this approach, and pretty much every plane designed for air-to-air combat since then has planned for dogfighting to some extent.

 - As an analogy, dogfighting for pilots is like hand-to-hand combat for infantry: an Archaic Weapon for an Advanced Age.
 It's no longer considered the primary form of combat, and you don't really expect to use it on anything like a regular basis, but you still have to train for it, because if you don't, your enemies will use that against you.